starchildluke/centiskorch/src/content/nicknames/centiskorch.md

 pokedexNumber: '0851'
 ---

-Centiskorch's design lends itself to a variety of names based on its origins.

 Centiskorch was introduced in Generation 8 with a Bug/Fire typing and a Gigantamax form so there's plenty of inspiration for a nickname.

 With that said, here are some facts about Centiskorch and suggested nicknames.